 Tips for washing machine maintenance

-- Routinely inspect the rear hoses for damage, once a month or so.
+- 1. Routinely inspect the rear hoses for damage, once a month or so

-- Don’t ignore any irregularities, such as leaking or noises
+- 2. Don’t ignore any irregularities such as leaking or noises

-- Don’t go overboard with your loads, wash your clothes in smaller sets if need be.
-Always make sure you check the instructions for the recommended size.
+- 3. Don’t go overboard with your loads, wash your clothes in smaller sets if need be.
+Always make sure you check the instructions for the recommended size

 Nothing lasts forever, and washing machines are no different.
-If you’re experiencing any of the problems listed here then try following these steps to see if you can remedy the situation yourself.
+If you’re experiencing any of the problems listed here, then try following these steps on how to fix a washing machine to see if you can remedy the situation yourself:

-If you’re washing machine is leaking water then you should check the hoses and if need be, buy replacements.
+- 1. If your washing machine is leaking water, then you should check the hoses and, if need be, buy replacements

-If your washing machine is not spinning this may be because you’ve put too much laundry or in some cases not enough!
+- 2. If your washing machine is not spinning, this may be because you’ve put in too much laundry or, in some cases, not enough!
 Try again with a different load and see how it goes

-If your washing machine refuses to drain, simply place the drainage hose in the sink, or let it flow outside, and see if it drains.
-If not the problem may be more serious.
+- 3. If your washing machine refuses to drain, simply place the drainage hose in the sink, or let it flow outside, and see if it drains.
+If not, the problem may be more serious

-If your washing machine is too noisy then check the drum to make sure nothing is stuck — the bearings may be broken and need to be replaced.
+- 4. If your washing machine is too noisy, then check the drum to make sure nothing is stuck — the bearings may be broken and need to be replaced.
 Alternatively, the pipe may have something stuck, in which case you should look for the problem in the filter.
-If you’re not sure where you can find your filter, check the instruction manual, either a hard copy or download a pdf.
+If you’re not sure where you can find your filter, check the instruction manual, either a hard copy or download a pdf

-Lastly, if you are experiencing the “walking washing machine” problem, and your appliance is bouncing around the room, it might be worth checking that the feet are levelled properly and correcting them.
-If not, it may be that the shock absorbers on the drum may be worn out and it might be worth employing a repairman to fix this or purchase a new machine.
+- 5. Lastly, if you are experiencing the “walking washing machine” problem, and your appliance is bouncing around the room, it might be worth checking that the feet are levelled properly and correcting them.
+If not, it may be that the shock absorbers on the drum may be worn out and it might be worth employing a repairman to fix this or purchase a new machine

-If you feel that your washing machine problems are more complex than you are able to deal with then don’t be afraid to call in the professionals.
+- 6. If you feel that your washing machine problems are more complex than you can deal with, then don’t be afraid to [call in the professionals](/appliances).